carla-simulator/carla/Docs/carla_server.md

 Protocol
 --------

-All the messages are prepended by a 32 bits unsigned integer (assumed little- endian) indicating the size of the coming message.
+All the messages are prepended by a 32 bits unsigned integer (assumed little-endian) indicating the size of the coming message.

 Three consecutive ports are used,